The 1000' Burnout!

 Coming down the back stretch!

+More of the back stretch and heading to the "S" turn!
 The row of trees way down there is the highway... that's where we're headed :)

 Heading into the "S" turn... nice smooth sweep, eh?